joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 TODO before final publish
 ----
-- update all the <TODO sections below
+x update all the <TODO sections below - [This link](http://example.net/) has no title attribute.
 - update to use jcarroll's redis 2.4 rpm x try to cover both cent5 and cent6 in same article.. do it on a branch just in case it doesn't work out
-- fix h1's in html/wordpress
+- fix h1's in html/wordpress (convert h1->h2 and h2->h3)
 -